“Gotta Do This First” – Part 2, 2019

-Super Dakota is proud to present for the seventh edition of our online video screening: Gotta Do This First (2019), a video by Manchester-based artist Sadé Mica, on view from 26th October through 30th November, 2020.
+Super Dakota is proud to present for the seventh edition of our online video screening: Gotta Do This First (2019), the second part of a video by Manchester-based artist Sadé Mica, on view through 31st January, 2021.

 Sadé Mica is a post-internet artist whose art both observes and problematises the edges of identity.
 Their art moves deftly and playfully between many mediums, including video, costume, sculpture and performance.